rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ## What is a GenServer?

-“A GenServer is a process like any other process in Elixir and it can be used to keep state, execute code asynchronously and so on."
+"A GenServer is a process like any other process in Elixir, and it can be used to keep state, execute code asynchronously and so on."
 -- Elixir Documentation

 ---